wri/gfw-components/src/components/emails/monthly-summary/monthly-summary.md

-Alert email triggered when the VIIRS fire alerts data inside your area of interest has changed.
+Alert email triggered at the end of each month showing the total, GLAD, and VIIRS alerts inside your area of interest alongside intersected priority areas.

 ```js static
 {